 3. MIT’s Calculus IA

-As the name of this free online course indicates, this class focuses on derivative.
-You’ll learn what a derivative is.
+As the name of this free online course indicates, this class focuses on derivatives.
 You’ll also learn how to compute it.
-This course also teaches you how to apply derivative to solve real-world problems.
+This course also teaches you how to apply derivatives to solve real-world problems.

-This is one of the most intense free online courses in our rankings.
-It lasts six to ten weeks.
+This is one of the most intense free online courses in our rankings, lasting six to ten weeks.
 It is instructor-paced, so there is a set schedule for completing the coursework.
-As with other courses offered through edX, the class is free, but a free applies if you want the online certificate.
+As with other courses offered through edX, the class is free, although a free applies if you want the online certificate.

 4. The University of Minnesota’s Introduction to Integrative Nursing